forever9teen/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a program that prints _putchar, followed by a new line.
+Write a function that checks for lowercase character.

-The program should return 0
+Prototype: int _islower(int c);

+Returns 1 if c is lowercase

+Returns 0 otherwise

+FYI: The standard library provides a similar function: islower.
+Run man islower to learn more.